 The MFI indicator can help you decide when a price trend is strong enough to justify trading it, when a new trend may be about to start and when to avoid entering trades altogether.

-It does this by looking at changes in the size of price moves and whether trading volume is rising or falling.
+It does this by looking at changes in the size of price moves and whether the trading volume is rising or falling.

 Colour-coded bars signal the strength of a trend

 The MFI indicator uses a system of colour-coded bars to signal the strength of trends in the market.

 The image below shows how the MFI appears on a chart:

 Depending on their colour, the MFI bars give you the following trading signals based on the relationship between changes in price volatility and in trading volume: